-A trip to Tarangire National Park involves staying at the best camps and lodges, to properly enjoy the African safari adventures.
+A trip to Tarangire National Park involves staying at the best camps and lodges to properly enjoy the African safari adventures.
 Here are the top five lodges and camps to consider while visiting Tarangire National Park:

 Sanctuary Swala Camp

 Occupying a remote corner in Tarangire, Sanctuary Swala Camp is a luxurious safari retreat.
 It is situated under the shade of gigantic acacia trees and overlooks the rolling savannahs.
-As there are no other camps nearby, Swala promises to offer an intimate safari hideaway, packed with private game viewing and the wilderness of Africa.
-The main highlight of this retreat are the herds of elephants that are always present near the lodge.
+As there are no other camps nearby, Swala promises to offer an intimate safari hideaway packed with private game viewing and the wilderness of Africa.
+The main highlight of this retreat is the herds of elephants that are always present near the lodge.

-Tarangire Treetops is located in a private game reserve that borders the Tarangire National Park and the Maasai Steppe.
+Tarangire Treetops is located in a private game reserve that borders Tarangire National Park and the Maasai Steppe.
 It is set over the east side of the park, offering majestic views of Mount Kilimanjaro, Lake Manyara, and the Rift Valley wall.

 Activities available at Oliver’s Camp are walking safaris, wilderness fly camping, animal tracking, hot air balloon rides, and night drives.

 The new Sangaiwe Gate of Tarangire National Park situates Tarangire Simba Lodge.
 The lodge strategically places itself in a wildlife-rich area, providing unparalleled views of Lake Burunge, which further borders a Wildlife Management Area and the park.